sass/sass/proposal/color-4-new-spaces-js.d.ts.md

 ### Parsing a Channel Value

-This procedure takes a channel value `value`, and returns a the special value `none` if the value is `null`.
+This procedure takes a channel value `value`, and returns the special value `none` if the value is `null`.

 * If `value` is a number, return a Sass number with a value of `value`.